climate-resource/spaemis/README.rst

     # Not currently working
     pip install spaemis

-If you also want to run the example notebooks install additional dependencies using
+If you also want to be able to generate set of results install additional notebook-related dependencies using

 .. code:: bash

     pip install spaemis[notebooks]

-In order to run the example configurations, the `SSP database <https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=about>`_ must be downloaded manually.
-This requires the creation of an account and the acceptance of the terms of use of the dataset.
-Specifically, the `SSP_IAM_V2_201811.csv` and `SSP_CMIP6_201811.csv` files should be copied to `data/raw/`.
+A set of `Input4MIPs <https://esgf-node.llnl.gov/projects/input4mips/>`_ emissions data are also required for the scenarios to run.
+Alternatively, `h2-adjust <https://github.com/climate-resource/h2-adjust>`_ can be used to generate an emission scenario which has been adjusted to better represent the expected emissions associated with the future hydrogen economy.

 Developer Installation
 ++++++++++++++++++++++

+This repository uses Git LFS for managing some of the larger NetCDF files.
+Follow the `installation instructions <https://git-lfs.com/>`_ for Git LFS before working with the code.

+After Git LFS has been installed, a virtual environment can be created to which the development dependencies for ``spaemis`` are installed:

 .. code:: bash

     make -B virtual-environment